jonathanrbarney/jonathanrbarney/README.md

 my current interests are economics, golang, hiking, reading, machine learning, leadership, political theory, penetration testing, python, cloud computing, process automation, running, soccer, photography, typescript

-if you would like to chat feel free to message me on linkedin
+if you would like to chat feel free to message me